dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-AztecDetails.md

 **Return Value**

-The number of rows in the Aztec barcode.
+An integer representing the number of rows in the Aztec barcode.

 ### getColumns

-Gets the number of columns in the Aztec barcode.
+Returns the number of columns in the Aztec barcode, indicating how many columns of modules it contains.

 ```java
 int getColumns()